ataulm/ataulm.github.io/_posts/2019-10-14-using-material-theme-overlay.md

 Apart from that, there’s an [open issue on the Material Components Android repository](https://github.com/material-components/material-components-android/issues/665) to open the class so that we can use this function directly, which could do with some thumbs up.

-Let me know if you found this post useful by reaching out on Twitter, [@ataulm](https://twitter.com/ataulm).
+Let me know if you found this post useful by [reaching out on Twitter](https://twitter.com/ataulm/status/1183681155423526913).